 The Bible has an internal chronology that places all Biblical events and stories exactly in the right time order.
 This makes the Bible a readable and understandable whole.
 But naturally, Bible readers also like to be able to connect Biblical events and stories to our worldly era and chronology.
 They want to be able to say that this or that event took place in this or that year before or after Christ.
 To make this possible, we use two years as pivotal points from which we can count backwards and forwards: one for the Hebrew Scriptures and the other one for the Greek Scriptures.
 The two pivotal points are two Biblical events of which we know for certain in which years of our worldly chronology they took place.
 By using these two years as starting points, we can say exactly in what year Biblical events that preceded or followed took place.

-This sounds a bit strange because our mind gets a little confused by the transition of the era before Christ and after Christ.
+This sounds a bit strange because our mind gets a little confused by the transition to the era before Christ and after Christ.
 But it is not so hard to understand.
-Someone who is born in the autumn of the year 2 before Christ is one-year-old in the year 1 before Christ.
-He is two years old in the autumn of the year 1 after Christ.
+Someone who is born in the autumn of the year two before Christ is one-year-old in the year one before Christ.
+He is two years old in the autumn of the year one after Christ.
 In 29 after Christ, he is 30 years old.